RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 ## Conclusion

-The above setup creates a resource group and a service principle with `Contributor` access to that resource group.
-It also creates a service connection from Azure DevOps that uses the provisioned service principle that can then be used in release pipelines.
+The above setup creates a resource group and a service principal with `Contributor` access to that resource group.
+It also creates a service connection from Azure DevOps that uses the provisioned service principal that can then be used in release pipelines.